 - Polyhalogen Compounds

-The starting section you will find the IUPAC nomenclature of alcohols, phenols and ethers.
+In the starting section, you will find the IUPAC nomenclature of alcohols, phenols, and ethers.
 Further, you have to study the preparation of alcohols, phenols, and ethers.

-The Subtopics you will learn in Chemistry Chapter 11
+The Subtopics you will learn in CBSE Class 12 Chemistry Chapter 11:

 - Structures of Functional groups